 Food & Dining at Ryokans

-When staying at a ryokan, your main tasks are to soak in onsen, contemplate nature, drink green tea in your tatami-lined room, take relaxing naps, and partake of incredible, memorable meals.
+When staying at a ryokan, your main “tasks” are to soak in onsen, contemplate nature, drink green tea in your tatami-lined room, and partake of incredible, memorable meals.

-Cuisine is an integral part of the ryokan experience, and for most people one of the highlights.
-Most ryokan stays include breakfast and a kaiseki dinner, both of which typically feature a beautifully-presented and colorful array of local and seasonal specialties.
+Japanese cuisine is an integral part of the ryokan experience, and for most people one of the highlights.
+Most ryokan stays include breakfast and a kaiseki dinner, both of which typically feature a beautifully presented and colorful array of local and seasonal specialties.

-While every ryokan is different, dinner usually features:
+While every ryokan is different, dinners usually feature:

-- The bounty of the sea, and often local rivers
+- The bounty of the sea or local rivers

-- The staples of Japanese food, such as miso soup, and of course rice
+- The staples of Japanese food, such as miso soup and wonderful local rice

 The word futon is originally a Japanese word, and refers to the type of bedding you’ll experience at most ryokans.
 Don’t be misled by the word, as Japanese-style futon are quite unlike futons in Europe or the Americas!